tekumara/snowflake-terraform-kit/README.md

 - [database](modules/database) creates a database and assigns reader and admin role grants to the passed in roles.
 Schemas and tables are managed by another application (eg: dbt) using the admin role.
 - [warehouse](modules/warehouse) creates a warehouse and resource monitor and assigns role grants to the passed in role.
+- [user](modules/user) creates a Snowflake user and AWS Secrets Manager secret to hold the password.

 The [jaffle shop example](jaffles.tf) uses these modules to create production and development databases.